 Baking with Bob’s Red Mill almond flour is very simple because you mix it in just like regular flour.
 Although, there’s no exact swaps for the two.
 If a recipe calls for almond flour, I don’t recommend subbing the same amount in regular flour or any other flour and vice versa.

 Because almond flour is made up of ground almonds, it acts very differently than a regular flour which is made up of wheat.
 The two do not weigh the same and they produce very different outcomes in baking.

-The best almond butter to use in these almond chocolate chip cookie bars
+The best almond butter to use in cookie bars

 Baking with any nut butter can be finicky.
 There are many different types, variations, and flavors so it’s important to pick the right one.

 For this recipe, go for a thick almond butter.
 If you turn the jar upside down and the almond butter doesn’t move, that’s the one you want to use.

 Almond butter acts as the glue for these cookie bars because we are lacking the gluten strands that would typically hold it all together.
 That’s why it’s important to bake with a nut butter that is thick and not too oily.

 You can also swap out the almond butter for any other nut butter of your choosing.
 As long as it’s not natural, oily or too thin.
 Although, I still HIGHLY recommend using almond butter for the best flavor.

 How to get the perfect melty chocolate on top

 We can’t forget those glossy chocolate puddles all throughout these almond cookie bars!